canonical/real-time-ubuntu-docs/docs/how-to/cpu-boot-configs.rst

 ``100-102,125-127,150-152,175-177``

-Like individual CPU numbers, a range must be separated from its neighbours by a comma with no space on either side.
+Like individual CPU numbers, a range must be separated from its neighbors by a comma with no space on either side.

 Valid examples: